 Still, even if Brantly and Writebol don’t spread Ebola in the United States, others might.

 Many experts have said that other people will probably come to the country with Ebola at some point.
 It takes a while for symptoms – which start out like many diseases, including common flus, with headaches, fever, nausea and diarrhea, then progress to abdominal pain and bleeding – to break out.
 An infected person can get onto a plane feeling fine, then fall ill after landing.

 The fight against Ebola

-All concerns about the United States pale in comparison to the harsh reality in the hardest-hit areas.
+For all the concerns about the United States, it’s nothing compared to the harsh reality in West Africa.

 Ebola has been spread before in the past 40 years, but never like this.
 Dr. Margaret Chan, the head of the World Health Organization, on Friday described what’s happening there as “an unprecedented outbreak accompanied by unprecedented challenges.”